Credit: Saaleha Bamjee, Attribution-Share Alike 2.0 Generic license.

 Photo by Saaleha Bamjee, licensed under CC BY-SA 2.0.

-The Spanish GP in 1970 at Jarama was meant to be just another race in that year’s championship battle, but for Jacky Inckx and Jackie Oliver, it became a fight for survival.
+The Spanish GP in 1970 at Jarama was meant to be just another race in that year’s championship battle, but for Jacky Ickx and Jackie Oliver, it became a dramatic test of skill and composure.

-It was April 19, a warm spring day and as the lights went out the grid thundered down to the first corners.
+It was April 19, a warm spring day and as the race started, the grid thundered down to the first corners.

-Then in a split of a second, chaos erupted, Jackie Oliver who was driving for BRM suffered a sudden stub axle failure, part of suspension snapped at the worst possible moment.
+Then in a split second, chaos erupted.
+Jackie Oliver, who was driving for BRM, suffered a sudden stub axle failure, part of the suspension snapped at the worst possible moment.

 His car veered off course, hard to control, sliding into the path of Ferrari driver Ickx.

-Both cars collided, rapturing the fuel tanks almost instantly.
+Both cars collided, causing a fire to erupt almost instantly.

 A Tale of Two Escapes

-Oliver escaped quickly, the moment his BRM came to a halt, leapt from the cockpit and was out of danger almost immediately.
+Oliver escaped quickly, leaping from the cockpit and moving to safety almost immediately.

-He would walk away unharmed, physically, but the sight of his friend in flames was something no driver forgets.
+He would walk away unharmed, though the sight of his teammate in danger was something no driver forgets.

-Track marshals, joined by a soldier stationed nearby, rushed in with extinguishers, even with their help, Ickx suffered burns to his hands and face.
+Track marshals, joined by a soldier stationed nearby, rushed in with extinguishers, helping him to safety.
+Even so, he sustained minor injuries to his hands and face.

-And yet, we remember him as warrior, this was not the end of his season, it did not took long, in just 17 days later, with bandages still covering his injuries, he was back in the cockpit for Monaco GP.
+And yet, we remember him as a warrior.
+This was not the end of his season.
+Just 17 days later, with bandages still covering his injuries, he was back in the cockpit for the Monaco GP.

 The Aftermath on Track

-Yet, in a typical fashion for the era, back in the day, the race was not stopped, today it would have been different.
+Back then, the race was not stopped; today, it would have been different.

-In the end, Jackie Stewart won the racing driving for March 701.
-It was historic day for the team, first win in F1 and the last ever achieved by a privately entered car in the championship.
+In the end, Jackie Stewart won the race driving for March 701.
+It was a historic day for the team, the first win in F1 and the last ever achieved by a privately entered car in the championship.

-But that achievement was overshadowed for many by the harrowing events of the opening lap.
+But that achievement was overshadowed for many by the dramatic events of the opening lap.

 Why This Crash Mattered Beyond the Race

-Over the following seasons, F1 moved to introduce fuel bladder tanks that could better withstand impacts, self-sealing couplings, and improvements to driver overalls.
+Over the following seasons, F1 introduced fuel bladder tanks that could better withstand impacts, self-sealing couplings, and improvements to driver overalls.

-Even so changes took time in 1970, fire was the biggest problem in F1 and watching driver in that situation, was something that F1 did not wanted to see anymore.
+Even so, changes took time in 1970.
+Fire was the biggest problem in F1, and seeing a driver in that situation was a stark reminder of the risks.

-The sight of Ickx escaping the flames—partly thanks to luck, partly thanks to fast-acting marshals, was a reminder that without better safety measures, not every story would end with survival.
+The sight of Ickx escaping the flames—thanks to quick-acting marshals—was a reminder that without better safety measures, not every story would end with survival.

 A Lasting Image